 When: February or March

 People all over the country and across the world gather during February to experience Asia’s longest-running sports event and to celebrate heart’s day with their loved ones.

 Where: San Fernando City, Pampanga

 Feel the holiday cheer during the Giant Lantern Festival in Pampanga.
 San Fernando City or the Christmas Capital of the Philippines organizes the competition of giant lanterns during the weekend before Christmas Eve.

 Participants create gigantic and bright lanterns made from locally sourced materials and parade them to each barrio or town in Pampanga before the midnight mass of Christmas.
-Add some Pampanga activities to make your Christmas holiday more special.
+Add some Pampanga activities or book a stay at Pampanga hotels to make your Christmas holiday more special.

 Where: Bacolod City

 The MassKara Festival is a giant masquerade held at the country’s City of Smiles, Bacolod.
 Thousands of locals wear colorful masks decorated with flowers, feathers, beads, and paints.

 Aside from trying top Bacolod experiences, make sure to participate in the MassKara festival for a complete experience of this top Philippine destination.
 The sight of locals wearing festive costumes and masks while dancing with the beat of the loud music will definitely be an unforgettable experience.

 Where: Tacloban City

 This is a religious festival celebrated in the name of Santo Niño (Holy Child).
 The locals of Tacloban parade around the city with their bodies and faces painted with vibrant colors of green and blue, which symbolizes Leyte’s ancestral people.

 Locals fill the street and perform traditional dances in honor of Santo Niño.
 Some dancers also use designs that look like arbors to depict warriors who lived in Leyte decades ago.
 Join a Tacloban day trip for a complete experience.

 Where: Pasay City

 The Aliwan Festival in Pasay City of Metro Manila, is by far one of the most popular festivals in the Philippines.
-Due to its popularity for Filipinos and international travelers, it is called the “Mother of all Festivals."
+Due to its popularity among Filipinos and international travelers, it is called the “Mother of all Festivals."